 Root canal re-treatments are typically referred to an endodontic specialist.
 Endodontists have special equipment on hand to visualize the inside of your tooth nerve and extra resources to access canals that are already sealed off.
 Keep in mind that it’s “better” (theoretically) to retreat a root canal tooth than it is to pull it; you need to keep your natural teeth as long as possible!

 Let’s go back to those tiny ligaments again.
-Periodontal (gum) disease destroys those attachments between your tooth root and gum tissue.
-The infection also causes severe swelling, bleeding, and gum recession.
+Periodontal disease destroys those attachments between your tooth root and gum tissue.
+The infection also causes severe swelling, bleeding, gum recession, and exposed tooth roots can occur.
 You might be saying, “my tooth hurts when I put pressure on it, but my gums have nothing to do with that.”
 In reality, your gums help hold your teeth in place.
-If they’re infected or diseased, you may only feel the pain when you’re pressing down on the tooth.
+If they’re infected or diseased, you may only feel the tooth pain when you’re pressing down on the tooth.

 Swollen or dying dental nerves usually cause fluid buildup at the tip of the tooth root.
 You may even see a visible fistula (“pimple”) on the gums, where the infection is draining.
-Pressing down on the top of your tooth can make your tooth sore, due to the fluid buildup underneath the root.
+Pressing down on the top of your tooth with a dental abscess can make your tooth sore, due to the fluid buildup underneath the root.

 The best treatment for an abscessed tooth is to clean out the infected nerve, then seal the canal off with a root canal.
 Endodontic treatment prevents the need for extracting your tooth while also eliminating the source of pain.

-If you’ve said, “my tooth hurts when I put pressure on it” and the pain just isn’t going away, there’s a good reason for it.
+If you’ve said, “my tooth hurts when I put pressure on it” and the tooth pain just isn’t going away, there’s a good reason for it.
 Whether the tooth is cracked, abscessed, or has gum disease doesn’t matter.
 What does matters is that you get a professional opinion in the near future.
-Only then can you prevent the pain from getting worse or having an unwanted emergency pop up!
-You’ll never regret not having waited for a dental exam.
+Only then can you prevent the tooth pain from getting worse or having an unwanted emergency pop up!
+With sharp pain, you’ll never regret not having waited for a dental exam.